tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**Notable tournament placings** It'd be shorter to list their non-notable tournament placings this season.
+**How did this roster happen?** It'd be shorter to list their non-notable tournament placings this season.
 It was Epicenter.
 They got bodied at Epicenter.
 But the rest of the season was 👌

 **How did they qualify?** Nisha's Dota 2 career began in around 2015 and earned him netted him ~$25,000 USD in prize winnings before joining Team Secret.
 After Team Secret?
 Nearly $300,000